JGCRI/gcam-doc/demand_energy.md

 #### Construction

-The construction sector includes energy use and feedstocks for construction of buildings, roads, railways, utility projects, and other civil engineering projects, as classified in the IEA energy balances (CONSTRUC and NECONSTRUC flow).
+The construction sector includes energy use and feedstocks for construction of buildings, roads, railways, utility projects, and other civil engineering projects, as classified in the IEA energy balances (CONSTRUC and NECONSTRUC flow codes).
 Historical and base year construction energy use and feedstocks are calibrated using IEA energy balances.
 In 2017, refined liquids made up 51% of construction energy use, electricity was 26%, gas was 15%, and coal was 6%.
 Construction feedstocks are primarily bitumen.
 Construction energy use is further disaggregated into mobile and stationary uses.
 The reason for doing this is that the mobile equipment relies 100% on liquid hydrocarbon fuels at present, with no options for substitution, whereas the stationary uses rely on a variety of fuels whose relative shares can be expected to be price-elastic.
+For calibration, 80% of the liquid fuel consumption for construction energy-use is assigned to mobile equipment, and 20% is assigned to the stationary uses.
+In future time periods, battery-electric and hydrogen-powered technology options are allowed to compete for market share within the mobile segment.

 <img src="gcam-figs/Construction.png" width="400" height="500" /><br/>
 GCAM's representation of Construction sector.{: .fig}

 #### Mining Energy use

 In GCAM, mining energy use includes mining of metal ores and other materials such as stone, sand, clay, peat, and chemical/fertilizer minerals, as classified in the IEA energy balances (MINING flow).
-To better represent technology competition and fuel substitution, mining energy use is also disaggregated into mobile and stationary uses.
+To better represent technology competition and fuel substitution, mining energy use is also disaggregated into mobile and stationary uses, in similar fashion to construction energy use described above.

 <img src="gcam-figs/Mining.png" width="400" height="500" /><br/>
 GCAM's representation of Mining sector.{: .fig}

 #### Agricultural Energy use

 Agricultural Energy use includes energy use to operate machinery and equipment, and for heating, cooling, and power in buildings.
 Refined liquids currently make up about half of agricultural energy consumption, and electricity about a quarter.
-To better represent technology competition and fuel substitution, agricultural energy use is also disaggregated into mobile and stationary uses.
+To better represent technology competition and fuel substitution, agricultural energy use is also disaggregated into mobile and stationary uses, with hydrogen and battery-electric mobile technologies introduced in future periods.

 <img src="gcam-figs/Agriculture_energy.png" width="400" height="500" /><br/>
 GCAM's representation of Agricultural energy use sector.{: .fig}